fluttercommunity/get_it/README.md

 ## Different ways of registration

-`GetIt` offers different ways how objects are registered that effect the lifetime of this objects.
+`GetIt` offers different ways how objects are registered that affect the lifetime of these objects.

 #### Factory